Looking for the best restaurants in Merida Mexico? This local guide has you covered.

 Reservations are a must here, especially at weekends.
 Furthermore, the restaurant is so beloved that you really need to make your reservation several days in advance of when you hope to stop by.

-Oliva Enoteca is housed within a restored mansion in central Merida.
+Oliva Enoteca is housed in a restored mansion in central Merida.
 As you wait for your food to be prepared, you can enjoy a signature cocktail at the bar, with a wonderful view of the chefs hard at work inside the open kitchen.

 The drinks menu boasts a selection of more than 180 different types of wine from across the globe.
 Each of these has been personally selected by the chef in order to complement the dishes on the menu.

-Start your dining experience with an antipasti – perhaps some carpaccio, a selection of olives, or bruschetta topped with fresh, marinated tomatoes.
+Start your dining experience with antipasti – perhaps some carpaccio, a selection of olives, or bruschetta topped with fresh, marinated tomatoes.
 The pasta selection here is extensive.

 Consider ordering up some gnocchi alla sorrentina – gnocchi potato dumplings that hail from Southern Italy, cooked in fresh tomato sauce with basil, mozzarella, and grana padano.
 Alternatively, try the classic caccio e pepe (salt and pepper) pasta prepared with a cream sauce made from pecorino romano and parmesan.